 Fall is one of the most beautiful times of the year.
 It’d certainly be a shame to miss all that crisp weather and gorgeous scenery because of influenza.

 The highly contagious virus affects the respiratory system, causing fever, chills, cough, sore throat, runny nose, body aches, headaches and fatigue.
-It is an annual scourge, changing a bit every season so even though you may have had influenza several years ago, you can …Continue reading →
+It is an annual scourge, changing a bit every season so even though you may have had influenza several years ago, you can …Click here to continue reading

 A recent CDC study pointed out that even healthy children can develop complications from influenza, such as severe pneumonia or death.
 Young infants, children with other illnesses, pregnant women and the elderly are most at risk for severe cases of the flu.

 Many parents mistakenly refer to a stomach illness with vomiting and diarrhea as the flu.
-Actually, the flu is a respiratory illness with high fever, headaches, body aches, chills, cough …Continue reading →
+Actually, the flu is a respiratory illness with high fever, headaches, body aches, chills, cough …Click here to continue reading

 We recently posted information on our Facebook page about the safety and effectiveness of the flu vaccine, which sparked a lively conversation among our Facebook fans.
-As a parent myself, I think it’s great people are asking questions and searching for the …Continue reading →
+As a parent myself, I think it’s great people are asking questions and searching for the …Click here to continue reading

 Flu is here!
 If you watch the news, you know we are in the midst of the worst flu season in years.
 Emergency rooms are overflowing, kids and adults are missing school and work, and it’s only early January.

 Why is it so bad?
 Influenza, the virus that causes the flu, has the ability to mutate every year.
 This is why everyone needs yearly flu shots.
-This year’s strain is …Continue reading →
+This year’s strain is …Click here to continue reading

 According to the Wisconsin Department of Health Services, a noticeable increase in influenza cases and associated hospitalizations nationwide — including Wisconsin — serves as a reminder that it is not too late to receive the flu vaccine.

 The flu causes high fever, aches, cough and fatigue.
 It also can lead to pneumonia and even death.
-Pregnant women, infants and anyone with ongoing medical conditions such …Continue reading →
+Pregnant women, infants and anyone with ongoing medical conditions such …Click here to continue reading

 In our region, influenza illnesses are most common in late fall and winter.
 The “flu” causes high fever, achiness, cough and fatigue.
 It also can lead to pneumonia and even death.
 Pregnant women, infants and anyone with ongoing medical conditions such as heart disease, diabetes and asthma have a greater risk of becoming seriously ill from the infection.